reblocke/hickams-dictum/README.md

-# Hickam’s Dictum — Reproduction Package
+# Hickam’s Dictum — Code and Supporgin Data

 > Code and data to reproduce the main analyses and figures in **“Hickam’s Dictum: An Analysis of Multiple Diagnoses”** (Journal of General Internal Medicine, published October 28, 2024; DOI: 10.1007/s11606-024-09120-y).